Lanthanides and Actinides

 Introduction

-The lanthanides and actinides are two series of metallic elements that share similar chemical properties.
-Both series consist of 15 elements, and both exhibit a wide range of oxidation states.
-The lanthanides are all f-block elements, meaning that their electrons are added to the 4f subshell.
-The actinides are all g-block elements, meaning that their electrons are added to the 5f subshell.
+The lanthanides and actinides are two series of metallic elements with similar chemical properties.
+Each series comprises 15 elements, and both exhibit a wide range of oxidation states.
+The lanthanides are f-block elements, meaning their electrons fill the 4f subshell.
+The actinides are also f-block elements, filling the 5f subshell.
+(Note: They are *not* g-block elements.)

 Basic Concepts

-- Atomic Number: The atomic number of an element is the number of protons in its nucleus.
-The atomic number determines the element's chemical properties.
+- Atomic Number: The number of protons in an element's nucleus, determining its chemical properties.

-- Mass Number: The mass number of an element is the total number of protons and neutrons in its nucleus.
-The mass number is used to identify isotopes of an element.
+- Mass Number: The total number of protons and neutrons in an element's nucleus, used to identify isotopes.

-- Oxidation State: The oxidation state of an element is the number of electrons that it has gained or lost in order to form a compound with another element.
+- Oxidation State: The number of electrons gained or lost by an element to form a compound.

-- Electron Configuration: The electron configuration of an element is the arrangement of its electrons in its atomic orbitals.
+- Electron Configuration: The arrangement of electrons in an element's atomic orbitals.

 Equipment and Techniques